 - 1. Train foodservice employees on using the procedures in this SOP. - 2.
 Follow State or local health department requirements. - 3.
-Report to work in good health, clean, and dressed in clean attire. - 4.
-Change apron when it becomes soiled. - 5.
-Wash hands properly, frequently, and at the appropriate times. - 6.
-Keep fingernails trimmed, filed, and maintained so that the edges are cleanable and not rough. - 7.
-Avoid wearing artificial fingernails and fingernail polish. - 8.
-Wear single-use gloves if artificial fingernails or fingernail polish are worn. - 9.
-Do not wear any jewelry except for a plain ring such as a wedding band. - 10.
+Follow the Employee Health Policy.
+(Employee health policy is not included in this resource.) - 4.
+Report to work in good health, clean, and dressed in clean attire. - 5.
+Change apron when it becomes soiled. - 6.
+Wash hands properly, frequently, and at the appropriate times. - 7.
+Keep fingernails trimmed, filed, and maintained so that the edges are cleanable and not rough. - 8.
+Avoid wearing artificial fingernails and fingernail polish. - 9.
+Wear single-use gloves if artificial fingernails or fingernail polish are worn. - 10.
+Do not wear any jewelry except for a plain ring such as a wedding band. - 11.
 Treat and bandage wounds and sores immediately.
-When hands are bandaged, singleuse gloves must be worn. - 11.
+When hands are bandaged, single-use gloves must be worn. - 12.
 Cover a lesion containing pus with a bandage.
-If the lesion is on a hand or wrist, cover with an impermeable cover such as a finger cot or stall and a single-use glove. - 12.
-Eat, drink, use tobacco, or chew gum only in designated break areas where food or food contact surfaces may not become contaminated. - 13.
+If the lesion is on a hand or wrist, cover with an impermeable cover such as a finger cot or stall and a single-use glove. - 13.
+Eat, drink, use tobacco, or chew gum only in designated break areas where food or food contact surfaces may not become contaminated. - 14.
 Taste food the correct way: - Place a small amount of food into a separate container. - Step away from exposed food and food contact surfaces. - Use a teaspoon to taste the food.
 Remove the used teaspoon and container to the dish room.
-Never reuse a spoon that has already been used for tasting. - Wash hands immediately. - 14.
+Never reuse a spoon that has already been used for tasting. - Wash hands immediately. - 15.
 Wear suitable and effective hair restraints while in the kitchen.